ocapn/ocapn/draft-specifications/Model.md

 A pair consisting of a tag and a [Value](#value).

-The abstraction notation for a Tagged value is a [Record](Notation.md#record) with three values.
+The Presentation Format for a Tagged value is a [Record](Formats.md#record) with three values.
-The first value is a [Selector](Notation.md#selector) spelled "desc:tagged".
+The first value is a [Selector](Formats.md#selector) spelled "desc:tagged".
-The second value is a [Selector](Notation.md#selector) containing the tag.
+The second value is a [Selector](Formats.md#selector) containing the tag.
-The third value is the abstract notation of the tagged value itself.
+The third value is the Presentation Format of the tagged value itself.
-For example, the abstract notation for an Integer value of 42 tagged "meaning"
+For example, the Presentation Format for an Integer value of 42 tagged "meaning" is:
-is:

 ```
 <'tagged 'meaning 42>
 ```

-The concrete representation of the same tagged value is:
+The Wire Format of the same tagged value is:

 ```
-<6'tagged 7'meaning 42+>
+<6'tagged7'meaning42+>
 ```

 > OCapN provides a small number of container types with minimal semantics.